Wednesday, April 14, 2010

-The real problem with the stars of The Blues Brothers is that they can't sing or dance.
-It's uncomfortable to watch a musical where the leads can't perform their featured songs.
+The real problem with the stars of The Blues Brothers is that they can't sing or dance very well.
 John Landis must have been aware of this.
-He doesn't let them sing with any of the musical guest stars and he doesn't feature very much of their dancing.
-What worked as a short SNL sketch looks pretty amateurish in a feature film.
-It's embarrassing to watch people like Aretha Franklin, or James Brown interact with these two untalented white guys.
-The whole thing comes off like Belushi and Aykroyd are doing them a favor by letting them perform for them.
+He doesn't let them perform with any of the musical guest stars and he doesn't feature very much of their dancing.
+What worked as a short SNL sketch looks amateurish in a feature film.

 Landis loads his film up with his usual stunt casting.
 Twiggy shows up for a bit.
 Frank Oz, the voice of Yoda, is in the film.
-Carrie Fisher is in a completely useless role as a woman trying to kill The Blues Brothers with a rocket launcher and even Steven Spielberg got dragged into this.
+Carrie Fisher has a completely useless role as a woman trying to kill The Blues Brothers with a rocket launcher and even Steven Spielberg gets dragged into this.

-You can however take a little pity on Landis since he had to deal with Belushi's pretty serious drug problems, something he refers to in the "making of" feature on the DVD.
+You can however take pity on Landis since he had to deal with Belushi's very serious drug problems, something he refers to in the "making of" feature on the DVD.

 So what is the reason to watch The Blues Brothers?
 It's the car chases.
 This is probably one of the few films where car chases were filmed on a massive scale.
 Demolishing a real shopping mall with real cars and the amazing amount of cars crashed on an Illinois freeway and in Chicago is something to see.